Cory also ran a virtual, 90-minute Q&A session at 1pm on August 17. See the recording here.

 Allegheny has purchased Tier 1 support from Instructure, which entitles instructors to 24/7 help via phone or chat.
 Both are available through the Help link that appears at the bottom of the left-hand menu bar in Canvas.

-In cases where Tier 1 support does not resolve the issue, instructors should submit a WebHelp ticket.
-One of Allegheny College’s Canvas field administrators — Doug Anderson or Kirsten Hauser — will follow up on your ticket.
+In cases where Tier 1 support does not resolve the issue, instructors should email email@example.com; one of Allegheny’s Canvas support team will respond to your issue.

 At various times throughout the year, Instructure provides one-on-one coaching through their Panda Pro program.
 This is a free service available to all instructors.

 If you’re setting up a course on Canvas for the first time, take a look at the Set Up Your Canvas Course in 30 Minutes or Less video series.
 You may also want to work through Growing with Canvas, a self-paced course for instructors, which is available in your Canvas account.
 This course walks you through setting up your Canvas course, creating content, managing student submissions, and grading.
-If you prefer, the same material is also covered in the Introductory Workshop recordings.
 To access the course from your Canvas account, click on Courses in the left-hand menu bar in Canvas.
 If you don’t see it listed there, click on All Courses, which appears below your list of published and unpublished courses, and scroll down.
+If you prefer, the same material is also covered in the August 2023 Canvas Essentials workshop.

 Each instructor has a sandbox course, a course shell that does not contain any students.
 This sandbox can be used to build content, experiment with features, etc. You can easily transfer modules and assignments that you build in your sandbox into your future courses, once those courses have been loaded into the system.
 To find your sandbox, click on Courses in the left-hand menu bar in Canvas.
 If you don’t see it listed there, click on All Courses, which appears below your list of published and unpublished courses, and scroll down.